 Strategic Culture in Terrorist Organisations (PhD Thesis)

 In my in-progress PhD thesis at Monash University, I develop a fourth generation strategic culture framework to understand how strategic subcultures might evolve in terrorist organisations.
-I use case studies and process tracing to analyse Aum Shinrikyo and Islamic State in three dimensions: cultural transmission, social learning, and folklore.
+I use case studies and a modified form of process tracing to analyse Aum Shinrikyo and Islamic State across three dimensions: cultural transmission, social learning, and folklore.
 I have published original articles from this research in Contemporary Security Policy and M/C Journal, and presented at the International Studies Association’s annual convention in Toronto, in 2014.

 I have policy expertise in counterterrorism and foreign policy.
 I have written on Australian defence and national security policy, Asia-Pacific security, and United States-Australian discourses on the Global War on Terror.